awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 ## Working with mandatory operating system updates<a name="Mandatory_OS_Updates"></a>

 RDS for MySQL and RDS for PostgreSQL DB instances occasionally require mandatory operating system updates\.
-In some cases, these updates provide critical security fixes for specific vulnerabilities \(such as CVEs\) which should be patched quickly\.
-In other cases, Amazon RDS wants to upgrade the operating system to a newer release to improve customers’ overall security posture\.
-The mandatory operating system updates described in this section are for the latter reason\.
+Amazon RDS upgrades the operating system to a newer version to improve database performance and customers’ overall security posture\.
 Typically, the updates take about 10 minutes\.
 The updates don't affect how the DB instances function\.

 Whether a mandatory operating system update is required for a DB instance depends on its DB engine version and DB instance class\.
 In the following sections, you can find descriptions of the affected DB engine versions and DB instance classes for RDS for MySQL and RDS for PostgreSQL\.